Prep Time: 5 minutes |Cook Time: 10 minutes | Total Time: 15 minutes 2 servings

 - Bring the water to a boil and pour over the leaves.
 (The water should cover the leaves in the strainer)

 - Cover the teapot or bowl and let the leaves steep for at least 5 minutes.
 I prefer 10 minutes.

-- Gently bruise the anise hyssop leaves with the back of a wooden spoon or a muddler to release the oils, then remove the strainer pressing on the leaves to extract as much liquid as possible.
-You can also finely chop the leaves with a knife.
+- Gently bruise the red sorrel leaves with the back of a wooden spoon or a muddler to release the oils, then remove the strainer pressing on the leaves to extract as much liquid as possible.
+You can also finely chop the leaves with a knife or scissors.